bdero/electron-vue-typescript-starter/README.md

 The Electron Shell starter that'll have you saying "kids these days" faster than you can type `npm start`.

+## **WARNING:** Electron Compile (one of the core dependencies of this starter) is no longer being actively maintained.
+Please consider starting your project using [Electron Forge](https://www.electronforge.io/) directly instead!

 ### Features

 * All programming/style/markup languages supported by [Electron Compile](https://github.com/electron/electron-compile#electron-compile):